 Most commercially available rabbit cages are too small for 24-hour housing, so prepare a secure play yard for your rabbit to enjoy for a few hours each day.
 Your cage and play yard should include the following:

 - Water bottles or heavy water bowls that cannot be tipped over.

-- Rabbits are a prey species and will need a safe space to escape potential stressors.
+- Provide hide spots.
+Rabbits are a prey species and will need a safe space to escape potential stressors.
 Cardboard boxes or commercially available huts are great options.

-- Rabbits can be litter boxed tray.
-Start by lining with hay and slowly switch to newspaper, carefresh®, or a recycled pelleted litter that is changed every day.
+- Provide a litter box.
+Rabbits can be litter boxed trained.
+Start by lining with hay and slowly switch to the newspaper, carefresh®, or a recycled pelleted litter that is changed every day.

-- To satisfy the rabbit’s inherent chewing behavior, you may offer willow and apple branches and/or guinea pig chew toys.
-Do not offer cherry, peach, apricot, plum, nor redwood, which are all poisonous.
+- Offer willow and apple branches and/or chew toys.
+Do not offer cherry, peach, apricot, plum, and redwood, which are all poisonous.

 - Hide treats, greens, or hay in newspaper or paper towel tubes.

 - You can also offer a dig box filled with shredded newspaper or dirt to satisfy their instinct to burrow.

 Behavior and Handling